 1. Asthma Inhalation Rub

-- 6 drops Lavender oil
+- 6 drops Lavender

-- 4 drops Geranium oil
+- 4 drops Geranium

-- 1 drop Peppermint or Ginger oil
+- 2 drops Peppermint or Ginger

-- 1 ounce Grease
+- 1 ounce Sweet Almond oil

-2. Essential Oil Steam
+2. Essential Oil Asthma Steam Bath

 - 3 cups of water

-Bring water to a simmer, discard the heat, and add the essential oil.
+Bring water to a simmer and add the essential oils.
 Allow your face (eyes closed) to rest just over the steam and cover the back of your head with a towel.
 Inhale the steam, showing up for fresh air as required.